From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Methodology

-\paragraph{Binding} For every key, all the contiguous observations (including unbusted ghosts) are used to \emph{Bind} observables into one single continuous key, as seen in Figure~\ref{fig:bound}.
-Bound keys describe the lifetime of a DNS key in terms of our temporal model depicted in \autoref{fig:temporal-model-dnskey} with two additional features, the first timestamp that the key was measured ($fs$) and the last time a key was observed ($ls$).
+For every key, all the contiguous observations (including unbusted ghosts) are used to \emph{Bind} observables into one single continuous key, as seen in Figure~\ref{fig:bound}.
+Bound keys describe the life cycle of a DNS key in terms of our temporal model (\autoref{fig:temporal-model-dnskey}) with two additional features.
+The first timestamp that the key was measured ($fs$) and the last time a key was observed ($ls$).
 Here, all the observed {\tt RRSIG} records that could be verified by each key, regardless of which DNS record type they covered, are used to quantify whether keys were in active use.
-The inception timestamp of each {\tt RRSIG} is used as evidence to indicate when a key pair was in use signing data ($[S\alpha,S\phi]$).
-Further, the expiration of that signature specifies the run-out (or, the duration that a key's data was verifiable while no new signatures were detected) ($[S\phi,S\omega]$).
-Every new signature over zone data RRsets that can be verified by the same key extends the actively signing period (if the observations were contiguous).
-Absence of these signatures in these measurements does not prove keys were unused, but their presence proves that they \emph{were} in use.
-Examples of transitions are in Appendix~\ref{app:wild}.
+The inception timestamp of each {\tt RRSIG} is used as evidence to indicate when a key pair was signing data ($[S\alpha,S\phi]$).
+The expiration of that signature specifies the run-out, or the duration that a key's data was verifiable while no new signatures were detected ($[S\phi,S\omega]$).